serlo/frontend/packages/editor/README.md

 - The `LtikContext.Provider` is used to provide the `ltik` token to any components that need it, encapsulating the editor or renderer within this context to ensure they have access to authentication tokens if required.

-- Serlo Editor plugins can be configured to an extent, this configuration is currently done via the `basicPluginsConfig` prop of the `SerloEditor` component.
+- Serlo Editor plugins can be configured to an extent, this configuration is currently done via the `pluginsConfig` prop of the `SerloEditor` component.

 - Custom plugins are currently supported for the Edusharing integration, but will not be supported in the future.
-The following `SerloEditor` props will be deprecated:
-  - `customPlugins`
-  - `customRenderers`
-  - `customPluginsRenderers`

 ## Releasing a new version to npm